FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

           following BMWG comments and reviews ended up with the current document structure.
 Reworking it back is substantial work

-    [MK]: TODO Instead I propose we list one liners explaining the term in the context of the benchmarking domain.
+    MK: TODO Instead I propose we list one liners explaining the term in the context of the benchmarking domain.

 {:/comment}

 {::comment}

-    [MB20]: Also, please add a statement that the convention used in bmwg are followed here as well (def, discussion, etc.)
+    MB20: Also, please add a statement that the convention used in bmwg are followed here as well (def, discussion, etc.)

-    [VP]: Ok
+    VP: Ok

-    [MK] The Requirements Language text is the standard one we use in BMWG.
+    MK] The Requirements Language text is the standard one we use in BMWG.
 There are no any strict BMWG conventions that are followed in this document.
 Rather, the convention used for terms that are specific to this document, is described in the Section 4 of this